Do you have questions about how copyright works? Is someone infringing on your copyright?

 An exception to this first owner rule is where a work is created in the course of employment, in which case the employer may be the owner.
 It is very important, if you have an employee who is, for example, drawing up original plans for a property (e.g. it might be a residential property or a commercial property), that you have a clear provision in their employment agreement so that copyright will not vest in them but will vest in the employer.

 Similarly, when someone commissions a work (it might be a computer program, a diagram or a plan) then the person commissioning that work will be the owner.

 If your business develops computer programs or creates plans or any type of original work which can be protected by copyright, and you have clients who may commission such work, having a clear provision in your contract which specifically grants you ownership of the copyright in that work would be extremely important.

 If your business is commissioning work from someone else that may be subject to copyright, you should be clear in the contract who has ownership.

 Copyright in New Zealand, in most situations, lasts for the lifetime of the creator plus 50 years from the end of the year in which the creator dies.

-Obviously, any such licence agreement would have to be carefully thought out and the agreed terms duly put together into a licencing agreement.
+Obviously, any such license agreement would have to be carefully thought out and the agreed terms duly put together into a licensing agreement.

 28 June, 2017 | Bret Gower